shourovsahaaa/academicprojects/Summer Internship at Sippa/Steps-to-create-an-Ubuntu-Interface-with-Azure.md

 ```
 ssh [username]@[IP]
 ```
-Then, use the following commands to download the required packages for a Desktop Environment:
+&emsp;&emsp;Then, use the following commands to download the required packages for a Desktop Environment:
 ```
 sudo apt-get update
 sudo DEBIAN_FRONTEND=noninteractive apt-get -y install xfce4
 sudo apt install xfce4-session
 ```
-Install the packages using the following commands:
+&emsp;&emsp;Install the packages using the following commands:
 ```
 sudo apt-get -y install xrdp
 sudo systemctl enable xrdp
 ```
-Configure the packages by entering the following command:
+&emsp;&emsp;Configure the packages by entering the following command:
 ```
 echo xfce4-session >~/.xsession
 ```
-And restart the service with the following command:
+&emsp;&emsp;And restart the service with the following command:
 ```
 sudo service xrdp restart
 ```